karendahlaarhus/IT2810-prosjekt2/p2/README.md

 Enter the folder called `p2` and write `npm start`

-To run the tests, write `npm test`
+To run the tests, write `npm run test`

 ### Component structure
 We have chosen to structure our project by separating the functionalities for music, poetry and art into separate components.
 Throughout the project we have tried to outsource our code into different components as often as possible, to make the code more clean and functional.
 It is also easier to understand the project structure by having components that only contain on type of functionality.
 Since it was required to use both class and functional components, so we did.